Axios-Engineering/openembedded-hawk/README.md

 7.)
 Optional: Modify the local.conf file and set BB_NUMBER_TREADS and PARRALLEL_MAKE to the number of threads your processor can support.
 (This is generally 2x the number of cores).
 Change the MACHINE to qemuarm so that we can use the cross-compiler toolchain.

+NOTE: You may or may not have to modify the boost.inc file which is located: poky-git/meta/recipes-support/boost/boost.inc Check for the following line and uncomment the commented out BOOST_LIBS line if it is commented out.

+ # FIXME: for some reason this fails on powerpc
+ # BOOST_LIBS += "serialization"

 8.)
 From [build-folder-name] run bitbake core-image-redhawk

 9.)
 Take a nap, this will run for a while.
 Bitbake is downloading and building all the source code needed for a minimal linux distribution with redhawk.